onramper/docs/docs/widget.md

 ## Customize
-You can pass some arguments to customize the widget
+You can pass the following arguments to customize the widget

 | Parameter      | Description    |
 | -------------- | -------------- |